UPPMAX/programming_formalisms/docs/introductions/sdlc.md

     or the running of the program.
 S5 means a major injury or damage to stakeholder or catastrophic failure of the software.
 Then multiply P and S and set that as the value

-!!! info "Task for the Requirments engineer"
+!!! info "Task for the Requirements engineer"
      collate the document into one document

+## Design

+## Development

+## Deployment

+## Maintain

+## Retiere
+often does not happen but the software is gradually left to die, esp for scientific software where a retierment plan is seldom established esp if the software is developed by a phd student or post-doc or other short term person part of the research group.

+## Further reading

 ## References